workalendar/workalendar/CONTRIBUTING.rst

 #################

 Let's prepare the Zhraa class.
-In the ``workalendar/oceania.py`` file, add a class like this::
+In the ``calendra/oceania.py`` file, add a class like this::

     class Zhraa(WesternCalendar):
         pass

 Now, we're building a test class.
-Edit the ``workalendar/tests/test_oceania.py`` file and add the following code::
+Edit the ``calendra/tests/test_oceania.py`` file and add the following code::

-    from workalendar.oceania import Zhraa
+    from ..oceania import Zhraa
     # snip...

     class ZhraaTest(GenericCalendarTest):